National Museum Belgrade – Serbian Medieval Art

 SERBIAN 18th CENTURY RELIGIOUS PAINTING

 Frescoes and icons in this post are all from the National Museum in Belgrade.
-They represent only a very small part of the magnificent collection.
+They represent a small part of the magnificent collection of Serbian medieval art.

 National Museum Belgrade